 How the Weekend Works

-For Fall 2020 the entirety of 3DS will take place virtually.
+For Spring 2021 the entirety of 3DS will take place virtually.
 3DS starts Friday afternoon and ends Sunday evening.
 On Friday students will meet one another for the first time.
 Students with an idea for a startup will be given a chance to pitch their idea to the other 3DS participants.
 Participants will vote on the ideas they’re most interested in working on and will form teams on their own.
 Friday is full of brainstorming, feedback, and team-building exercises.
 Early Saturday morning students will receive a crash course in customer discovery, business model generation, and how to pitch a business.
 Saturday also includes designated mentoring and feedback sessions and students should begin working on their final presentations.
 By Sunday students continue to plan their business’s execution, finalize their presentation, and formally pitch their startup to a panel of honorary “investors”.

 Students accepted into 3DS are required to attend 3 Day Startup Bootcamp where they learn key entrepreneurial principles and best practices for maximizing their weekend experience.
 3DS Bootcamp is typically scheduled during the week leading up to 3 Day Startup.

-Texas A&M’s program is affiliated with 3 Day Startup, Inc., which is a non-profit that helps teams run 3 Day Startup events by providing tools, resources and consulting.
+Texas A&M’s program is affiliated with 3 Day Startup, Inc., which is a non-profit that helps teams run 3 Day Startup events by providing tools, resources, and consulting.